zensmishra/learngit/README.md

 # learngit
-A project to learn git
 This is a commit from master branch
+A project to learn GIT
+THIS IS A COMMIT FROM FEATURE 1

 # How to get started
 Step 1: DO this